dergigi/dergigi.github.io/projects.md

 indexed, in both audio and written form.
 The source of each quote will be revealed upon paying ~2¢ in sats.
 I hope that these quotes will inform, inspire, and delight those who stumble upon them.
 There is also a rudimentary [API][API] if you want to integrate these random quotes into a project of yours.
-Follow the [twitter bot][btc_quotes] of this project to get random quotes in your timeline.
+Follow the [nostr bot](https://npub.world/npub1satst5p5jcacfpagy3jxscf2s48d9dd0v6lfxms7frp9e6t2w5xstmsfjp) of this project to get random quotes in your timeline.

 {% capture time_seed %}{{ 'now' | date: "%s" }}{% endcapture %}